gamesbook/pyprototypr/docs/source/setting_up.rst

 In order to test that Python is installed, start a **command-line window**.
 The way you do this depends on your operating system.

--  For Windows users - go to “Start -> Run” (On Windows 7 to 10, press
+-  For Windows users - go to "Start -> Run" (On Windows 7 to 10, press
-   “WindowsKey+R” or use the search box at the bottom of the Start menu)
+   "WindowsKey+R" or use the search box at the bottom of the Start menu)

--  For Mac OS X users - go to your Applications/Utilities folder and choose “Terminal”.
+-  For Mac OS X users - go to your Applications/Utilities folder and choose "Terminal".

 -  For Linux users; you should already know how to open a Terminal!